• Skip to primary navigation

 Nasi Ulam

-At night walking seems so much less laboured, in the cool and feels quite safe.
+At night walking in the cool seems so much less laboured, and feels quite safe.
 We cross over Jalan Burma and on to Jalan Nagor to find a street full of modern cafes and restaurants of every description including a bakery.
 Well worth a visit next time.
 We follow Larong Hutton back around to Jalan Penang and our Hotel about a 15 minute walk, past a mixture of the old and new, market eating stalls and large establishments like Hotel Penaga a large 2 story bar/ restaurant and hotel .
 The streets have come alive with locals eating and watching the world go by.
 It’s a place of great contrast with groups of pretty transvestites giggling together and people chilling, chatting and eating all out to sample the cooler air.

 Main artery, Jalan Mcalister